top of page

 Now obviously Im not saying don't peel your bananas and pineapples.

 But apples, pears, carrots, beetroot, potatoes, certain varieties of pumpkin, (even kiwi fruit if your game) to name a few, can all remain dressed in natures packaging.
 Why?
-Because the skin of our plant friends (fruits and vegetables) and the outermost layers is where most of the dietary fibre lies.
+Because the skin of our plant friends (fruits and vegetables) and the outermost layers is where a lot of the dietary fibre lies.
 And THIS is what feeds our gut microbes.
+Where possible, choose organic produce to avoid herbicide and pesticide sprays that remain on the skins.
+For more guidance on choosing organic or low spray produce check out the Dirty dozen and Clean 15 lists.

 3. Get adequate sunshine daily